batect/batect/docs/content/config/Tasks.md

     Available since v0.13.

+* `working_directory` Working directory to use for this task's container.

+    Overrides any working directory on the container definition and the image's default working directory.
+If no working directory is provided here, [the working directory specified on the container definition](Containers.md#working_directory) is used if there is one, otherwise the image's default working directory is used.

+    Available since v0.26.

 ## `dependencies`
 List of other containers that should be started and healthy before starting the task container given in `run`.